hydro-project/cloudburst/README.md

 ## Getting Started

 You can install Droplet's dependencies with `pip` and use the bash scripts included in this repository to run the system locally.
 You can find the Droplet client in `droplet/client/client.py`.
-We are working on adding comprehensive documentation for the client interface, which will be available soon.
+Full documentation on starting a cluster in local mode can be found [here](docs/local-mode.md); documentation for the Droplet client can be found [here](docs/function-execution.md).
 An example interaction is modeled below.

 ```bash
 $ pip install -r requirements.txt